fridge-cms/fridge-cms.github.io/pages/docs/index.md

 2. Add content
 3. Use the Fridge API to pull content into your projects

 Have a look at our [Getting Started](/docs/introduction/getting-started/) guide for more information.

-## The Fridge Philosophy?

 ## Need Help?